Sumukha1496/maskdata/README.md

 ```
 ## Mask fields of a nested Object
-This will mask the field values if present in the given object.
+This method masks the field value if present in the given object

 The masked value type will always be string.
 Won't mask if the value is ```null```.